jimsyyap/golang_recipe/prompt.md

 * **Break it Down:** If the code snippet is complex, break it into smaller chunks and ask about each part individually.
 * **Experiment:** Once you understand the code, try modifying it or writing similar code snippets to reinforce your learning.

-**Paste these on the prompt**
-**Understanding the code**
-Can you explain what this Go code snippet does, step by step, as if I were a beginner?
-What is the primary purpose of this code?
-What problem does it solve?
-Walk me through how data is input, processed, and output in this code.
-What are the most important concepts or language features demonstrated in this code?
-Are there any external libraries or modules used in this code?
-What do they do?

-**Improving and Extending the Code**
-How could this code be made more efficient or readable?
-Are there other ways to achieve the same functionality in Go?
-What are the pros and cons?
-How does this code handle errors?
-Could the error handling be improved?
-If I wanted to add feature X to this code, how would I approach it?

-**Going Deeper**
-Are there any coding conventions or best practices I could apply to this code to make it more idiomatic?
-Could this code be optimized for speed or memory usage?
-How?
-What kinds of tests should I write for this code to ensure it works correctly?
-Could you give me an example of how this code could be used in a real-world project?
-Are there any potential security vulnerabilities in this code?
-How could they be addressed?